 Salt marshes are transitional areas between land and water, occurring along the intertidal shore of estuaries and sounds where salinity (salt content) ranges from near ocean strength to near fresh in upriver marshes.
-South Carolina has more marsh acreage than any other Atlantic coast state (344,500 acres of salt marsh).
+South Carolina has over 340,000 acres of salt marsh along its coastline.
 Because salt marshes in South Carolina are influenced by the twice daily rise and fall of tides, they are subject to rapid changes in salinity, temperature and water depth.

 Salinity, frequency and extent of flooding of the marsh determine the types of plants and animals found there.
 The low marsh zone floods twice daily in South Carolina, while the high marsh floods only during storms and unusually high tides.
 Animals and plants live in these zones of the marsh, depending on how well they can withstand the drier conditions of the upper marsh or the wet conditions that regularly occur in the lower marsh.

 One plant, smooth cordgrass (Spartina alterniflora), dominates the regularly flooded lowmarsh.
 Smooth cordgrass is the most abundant salt marsh plant in South Carolina and is responsible for much of the marsh's productivity.
 Spartina's successful adaptations enable it to live where few other plants could survive.
 It has narrow, tough blades and special glands that secrete excess salt, making it ideal to withstand the high heat and daily exposure to salt water.
 Few animals eat this plant, but many animals and plants live on it or on the marsh surface protected by its roots and stalks.
 Spartina stalks are thick and are very tough and well anchored by a root system